crmiguez/Cube_Videos/README.md

 # Cube_Videos
 Show videos in a cube with HTML and CSS.
+Done at second semester of Computer Science Master.